tjhunter/karps/doc/paper/scratch.md

 __sketches__ This is the same idea with sketches, by taking pointwise sums of values.

-__approximate quantiles__ It turns out that the algorithms used to build quantiles rely on intermediate data structures that are much amenable to be distributed.
+__approximate quantiles__ The algorithms used to build quantiles rely on intermediate data structures that are much amenable to be distributed using monoidal reductions.
 These data structures can the be post-processed to obtain approximate quantiles.

-__Naive bayes models__ and more generally models that rely on sufficient statistics.
+__Naive bayes models__ and more generally models that rely on sufficient statistics without iteration.

-__Approximate top K__ TODO

-The most important composition property of monoids is that a pair of monidal reductions is also a monoidal reduction itself.
+__Hashing and signatures__ Commutative hash functions are also monoidal reductions.
+An example of such function is the modular exponentiation $f\left(x_{1},x_{2}\right)=a^{x_{1}+x_{2}}\mod b$ for well chosen prime numbers $a$ and $b$.

 ### Reductions - counter examples

 A few operations do not enjoy such strong properties however.

-Machine learning models, in all generality.
+Machine learning algorithms, in all generality.
 These models usually rely on solving a convex optimization problem, and convexity does not carry over the union.
+TODO: check submodularity

 Modes of distributions.
 This is intuitive: it relies on counting point wise, which cannot be done with a single summary.